Clotworthy Skeffington, 3rd Viscount Massereene1

 by John Michael Wright 2

-He was given the name of John Shute at birth.1 He was educated at Utrecht, The Netherlands.1 He was admitted to Inner Temple entitled to practice as a Barrister-at-Law.1 He held the office of Commissioner of Customs between 1708 and 1711.1 In 1710 he also inherited the estate of Tofts in Little Baddow, Essex, from Francis Barrington, married to his cousin.1 In 1710 he inherited the estate of Becket, and considerable property in Berkshire, from a John Wildman (no relation whatsoever).1 He held the office of Member of Parliament (M.P.)
+He was given the name of John Shute at birth.1 He was educated at Utrecht, The NetherlandsG.1 He was admitted to Inner Temple entitled to practise as a Barrister-at-Law.1 He held the office of Commissioner of Customs between 1708 and 1711.1 In 1710 he also inherited the estate of Tofts in Little Baddow, Essex, from Francis Barrington, married to his cousin.1 In 1710 he inherited the estate of Becket, and considerable property in Berkshire, from a John Wildman (no relation whatsoever.)1 He held the office of Member of Parliament (M.P.)
 (Whig) for Berwick-upon-Tweed between 1715 and 1723.1 In 1716 his name was legally changed to John Barrington by Act of Parliament.1 He held the office of Master of the Rolls [Ireland] between 5 July 1717 and 10 December 1731.1 He was created 1st Viscount Barrington of Ardglass, co.
 Down [Ireland] on 1 July 1720.1 He was created 1st Baron Barrington of Newcastle, co.
-Limerick [Ireland] on 1 July 1720.1 On 15 February 1722/23 he was expelled from Parliament for promotiing "an infamous fraudulent project," the lottery of Harbourg.1 His last will was dated 2 March 1726.
-He lived at Becket, Berkshire, England.1 He has an extensive biographical entry in the Dictionary of National Biography.3
+Limerick [Ireland] on 1 July 1720.1 On 15 February 1722/23 he was expelled from Parliament for promoting "an infamous fraudulent project," the lottery of Harbourg.1 His last will was dated 2 March 1726.
+He lived at Becket, Berkshire, EnglandG.1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Swift describes him as "the shrewdest head in England."
 However, Horace Walpole writes "I believe [he] was a very dirty fellow, for besides being expelled from the H. of C. on the affair of the lottery, he was reckoned to have twice sold the dissenters to the Court."1